baduk33/loan-Detection-Analysis/visuals/readme.md

 # 📊 Visualizations

-This folder contains all the key data visualizations from the loan approval analysis project.
-These plots were generated using Matplotlib and Seaborn to identify patterns in loan approvals.
+This folder contains all the key data visualizations from the loan approval project.

-You’ll find visual comparisons by gender, credit score, loan amount, and other features.
+The plots were created using **Matplotlib** and **Seaborn**, showing:
+- Gender vs. Approval Rate
+- Credit Score distribution
+- Loan Amount patterns
+- Correlations between features

+These visuals help in understanding feature importance and trends.